augardiner/nautiLum/readme.md

 ## The Project

-NautiLum brings any [NOAA Certified Nautical Chart](https://nauticalcharts.noaa.gov/) to life.
+NautiLum brings any [NOAA Certified Nautical Chart](https://nauticalcharts.noaa.gov/) to life by replacing each illuminated buoy with an LED, flashing at the correct interval.

 Nautical charts are one of many tools used by boaters for nautical navigation.
-By providing a visual reference for both geographical features and navigational markers, they can be used for things like maintaining one's position ploting a course, etc. Essentially, they're nautical roadmaps.
+By providing a visual reference for both geographical features and navigational markers, they can be used for things like maintaining one's position, ploting a course, etc. Essentially, they're nautical roadmaps.

-One key feature of nautical chars are a vareity markers that represent their real-life counterparts.
-These can be buoys, spindles, or lighthouses, which often have lights that flash at specific intervals.
-These intervals are specified on the chart itself and used by boaters to identify each marker while on the water.
+One key feature of nautical charts are markers that represent their real-life counterparts.
+These can be buoys, spindles, or lighthouses, which often have lights flashing at specific intervals.
+These intervals are specified on the chart itself and used by boaters to identify each individual marker while on the water.
 See the table below for a list of these different flashing characteristics:

 | Characteristic           | Abbr.   | Definition                                                      | Example       | Representation                               |
 |--------------------------|---------|-----------------------------------------------------------------|---------------|----------------------------------------------|